johnbntn/johnbntn.github.io/content/blog/parikhs_theorem.md

 ### The Theorem

 Parikh's Theorem states that for any context free language $L$, let $P(L)$ be the set of it's Parikh vectors.
 Then $P(L)$ is semi linear.
 Also, if $S$ is a semi linear set, then there is a regular lanuage that has Parikh vectors $S$.

+To prove it, we'll first need to strengthen the [pumping lemma for CFLs](https://en.wikipedia.org/wiki/Pumping_lemma_for_context-free_languages), similar to [Ogden's Theorem](/ogdens-theorem-and-inherent-ambiguity).